 Complementary and Alternative Therapies for Depression

-In these 36 years, I have tried understanding Depression; find out which treatment can lift my mood, allows me to find pleasure in interests and hobbies, and make me feel alive again.
-If you seek you shall find the answers; is what I have learnt.
+In these 36 years, I have tried understanding depression; finding out which treatment can lift my mood, allowing me to find pleasure in interests and hobbies, and making me feel alive again.
+If you seek, you shall find the answers; is what I have learnt.

-Psychiatric medications are not recommended for everyone.
+We do not recommend psychiatric medications for everyone.
 Extreme chronic cases like mine do need medication.
 Patients with circumstantial depression can go for alternatives.
 That’s because psychiatric medicines can become addictive and have side effects.
-I started looking for therapies to complement the treatment that I am already taking.
-When you are dealing with mental illness, you should try anything and everything that provides relief.
-There’s no one sure shot formula to recover from depression, and it’s different for every individual.
+I started looking for therapies to complement the treatment that I was already taking.
+When you are dealing with mental illness, try anything and everything that provides relief.
+There’s no one sure-shot formula to recover from depression, and it’s different for every individual.

 After years of the gym, I switched to Yoga just to rest my muscles.
 I had been suffering from depression and was on regular medication for 20 years.
 Once I started yoga just within six months, I weaned off the relaxants as I was sleeping soundly.
 I won’t say that Yoga “cured” me.
 But it has changed my life for the better.
 In the past seven years, yoga has helped me generate new thoughts, self-love, and create mindfulness.
 Practising yoga daily has altered my innermost feelings in many ways.

-The Yoga Asanas combined with Pranayama helps neutralise anxiety-driven depression.
-This is for the reason that it reduces stress hormones like cortisol and adrenaline.
+I am planning to join forrest yoga Indonesia for yoga teacher training as it would help me teach others.
+The Yoga Asanas, combined with Pranayama, help neutralise anxiety-driven depression.
+This is because it reduces stress hormones like cortisol and adrenaline.
 It prompts what’s known as the relaxation response.
 Once the relaxation sets in, you accept all the feelings.
-This point to relaxation doesn’t come in a minute.
-It takes times and regular practice.
+This point of relaxation doesn’t come in a minute.
+It takes time and regular practice.
 Yoga breathing techniques have helped me focus and calm down.
 I follow Adrienne on YouTube and I immediately relax after practising her Meditation for Anxiety video.

-Meditation helps a person to stay in the present moment and to clear their minds.
-It is studied that mental and physical health are closely allied and are correspondent.
+Meditation helps a person to stay in the present moment and clear their mind.
+Studies prove that mental and physical health is in sync and correspondent.
 Research has proven that the practice of yoga is a fairly low-risk, high-yield approach to overall health.

 Homoeopathy is a complementary medicine and has been around for two hundred years.
 It’s used as an alternative and natural treatment for various health conditions, including anxiety.
-There is research to prove that it does work.
+There is research to prove that it works.
 The side effects are also less compared to allopathic.

-The gut and the mind are interrelated.
-And after getting all kinds of treatment for my IBS which was adding to my misery, I turned to Homeopathy.
+The gut and the mind are correlated.
+And after getting all kinds of treatment for my IBS, which was adding to my misery, I turned to Homeopathy.
 It eased most of my gut issues.
 But the journey is slow.
-Homoeopathy has had a positive impact on me and I now rely on both.
+Homoeopathy has positively affected me, and I now rely on both.